-As an active TRS member, you are required to contribute 9 percent of your gross creditable earnings (defined in Chapter 3: "Earnings") toward retirement each year.
+As an active TRS member, you are required to contribute 9 percent of your gross creditable earnings toward retirement each year.
 Your contribution consists of:

-- 7.5 percent for retirement annuities, - 0.5 percent for automatic annual increases in annuities, and
+- 7.5 percent for retirement annuities,

+- 0.5 percent for automatic annual increases in annuities, and

-• 1 percent for death benefits.
-You must also contribute a percentage of your gross creditable earnings to help fund the Teachers' Health Insurance Security (THIS) Fund, which finances the Teachers' Retirement Insurance Program.
+- 1 percent for death benefits.

+You also must contribute a percentage of your gross creditable earnings to help fund the Teachers' Health Insurance Security (THIS) Fund, which finances the Teachers' Retirement Insurance Program.

 Contributions are withheld from your creditable earnings by payroll deduction or are paid by your employer and are credited to your TRS account.
 Your contributions accrue interest at the rate of 6 percent per year and are sheltered from federal income taxes.

-Annually, you will receive an online

-TRS Benefits Report that provides information about your contributions (see "TRS Benefits Report" in Chapter 16).
+Annually, you will receive a TRS Benefits Report that provides information about your contributions.
+(See "TRS Benefits Report" in Chapter 16.)